sinclairzx81/smoke/readme.md

 <a name="FileSystem-Mkdir"></a>
 ### Mkdir

-Use the mkdir function to recursively create a directory.
+Use the mkdir function to create a directory.

 ```typescript
 await Fs.mkdir('/media/videos')